johansatge/workflowy-php/readme.md

 }
 ```

-If you do not use Composer, you can download the source files, install it anywhere on your project, and call the providden autoloader file:
+If you do not use Composer, you can download the source files, install them anywhere on your project, and call the providden autoloader file:

 ```php
 <?php require_once '/your/project/root/path/workflowy-php/src/autoload.php';